-Mr. Messinger is admitted to practice in Pennsylvania, New York and New Jersey, and has appeared pro hac vice in Virginia and Vermont.
+Mr. Messinger is admitted to practice in Pennsylvania, Maine, New York and New Jersey.
 He is a 1991 graduate of Widener University School of Law and a graduate of the University of Delaware.

 Areas of Practice

 - International and commercial litigation, lender litigation and liability, predatory lending claims, banking law, federal and state consumer class and individual actions, including actions under the Truth-In-Lending Act, the Fair Debt Collection law and the Fair Credit Reporting Act, insurance defense and coverage, title claims, international and domestic cargo claims, and product liability.

 - Obtained a summary judgement in the United States District Court for the District of Maine on behalf of a bank client on negligence based claims related to water damage to three condominium units in Maine in which the Plaintiffs were seeking a half a million dollars in damages.